codacy/docs/docs/repositories/repository-dashboard.md

 ## Open pull requests

-This area displays the number of open pull requests in the repository and the split between the following status:
+The **Open pull requests** area displays the number of open pull requests in the repository and the split between the following status:

 -   Not up to standards
 -   Up to standards